Eric sees what others do not and accomplishes things most others cannot.

 Eric grew up in a small town in Western NJ near Lake Hopatcong.
 A summer job washing dishes at fourteen years old led Eric to Cornell’s School of Hotel Administration, where he earned his undergraduate degree.
 It was during his “mid-career master’s” program at Harvard’s Kennedy School that Eric first met professor and Harvard Vice Provost Howard H. Stevenson.

-A good way to get to know Eric Sinoway?
+What’s a good way to get to know Eric?

 Ask Howard to tell us about him, which he does in the interview below.